November 21, 2010

 Coaching is none of these – it is helping to identify the skills and capabilities that are within the person, and enabling them to use them to the best of their ability – and by that increasing the independence within the individual, and reducing reliance. – Nick Rixon

-Coach.
-The word is everywhere.
-Peruse business magazines, books and blogs and you will be told how important it is to lead by coaching.
+The word is tossed around everywhere, and every business magazine, book and blog highlights the importance to lead by coaching.
 So why is it so difficult to do?

 We have grown up in a system where we are taught and managed first by our families, then our teachers and finally our supervisors as we start working.
 We excel, get promoted and find our selves in a leadership position.
 All of a sudden the rules of the game have changed and while we have all of this experience and mentoring around training and managing we are lacking in the skill of coaching and facilitation.